Sony reveals ‘game changing’ FE 400mm f/2.8 GM OSS - Amateur Photographer

 Sony has announced its latest G Master lens, the FE 400mm f/2.8 GM OSS and says that the new technology it features will define the future of lens design.

 Sony users who’ve been patiently waiting for a 400mm f/2.8 lens in E-mount finally have what they’ve been waiting for.
-The recently announced Sony FE 400mm f/2.8 GM OSS is the company’s latest fixed focal length telephoto lens and comes with a whopping price tag and is one of the most expensive 400mm f/2.8 lenses ever to be made.
+The recently announced Sony FE 400mm f/2.8 GM OSS is the company’s latest fixed focal length telephoto lens and comes with a whopping price tag (£10,500), making it one of the most expensive lenses for Sony’s A7-series.

 Unlike most DSLR lenses, that move the elements on a rotational corkscrew mechanism, the new Sony FE 400mm f/2.8 GM OSS features the debut of new powerful, high-speed XD Linear Motors that move the elements in a straight line.
 The company claims this delivers AF tracking 5x faster than any current competitor.
 As a result, the lens promises extremely fast, precise and quiet AF that supports the A9’s 20fps continuous shooting with AF/AE tracking.